CASWELL MESSENGER – Wednesday, August 10,2016, Front Page

-Joe worked 8 years for Wilson & Sons, and two years ago, when Wilson retired, Joe took over the business and changed the name of the shop to Country Auto.
-When asked how long he usually takes to fix a car, Joe say, “It depends on what’s wrong with it.
+Joe worked for 8 years for Wilson & Sons, and two years ago, when Wilson retired, Joe took over the business and changed the name of the shop to Country Auto.
+When asked how long he usually takes to fix a car, Joe says, “It depends on what’s wrong with it.
 It usually doesn’t take more than a day.
-It depends on what kind of job it is…whether its something major or simple”.
+It depends on what kind of job it is…whether it’s something major or simple”.

-Joe makes sure to do a quality work on every job he takes on.
+Joe makes sure to do a quality job on every job he takes on.
 He continues, “I treat my customers the way I’d like to be treated.”

 One way that Joe makes sure his customers are well treated is through the amazing talents of his receptionist, Debra Livingston.
 Joe admits that Debra is a complete gem, but he says, “Don’t tell her that.
 You’ll give her a big head.
 I gotta keep her on her toes”.

 In the summer, Debra works full-time at Country Auto, but when the school year starts, she drives a school bus during the day and works part-time at the auto repair shop.
-Debra is the friendly voice that greets customers, and potential customers on the phone, keeps track of the scheduling, and keeps Joe on his toes.
+Debra is the friendly voice that greets customers, and potential customers on the phone keep track of the scheduling and keeps Joe on his toes.